dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 ## Defining constraints on requested data {#constraintedclaims}

-The RP MAY express requirements regarding the elements in the verification sub-element.
+The RP MAY express requirements regarding the elements in the `verification` sub-element.

 This, again, requires an extension to the syntax as defined in Section 5.5. of the OpenID Connect specification [@!OpenID] due to the nested nature of the `verified_person_data` claim.

 Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for the member value of the claim being requested to be a JSON object with additional information/constraints on the claim.
 For doing so it defines three members (`essential`, `value` and `values`) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).

-This specification re-uses this mechanics and introduces a new such member `max_age` (see below).
+This specification re-uses that mechanism and introduces a new such member `max_age` (see below).

-To start with, the RP may limit the possible values of the elements `trust_framework`, `evidences/id_document/document/type`, and `identity_document/method` by utilizing the `value` or `values` fields.
+To start with, the RP MAY limit the possible values of the elements `trust_framework`, `evidences/id_document/document/type`, and `identity_document/method` by utilizing the `value` or `values` fields.

 The following example shows that the RP wants to obtain an attestation based on AML and limited to users who were identified in a bank branch using government issued id documents.